 If you are using Wix – these are not your problems.
 They take care of all three as part of the bundled deal.

-If you are using Bluehost, you’ll need to regularly update your WordPress install and plugins.
-Additionally, you’ll need to install a basic security plugin and understand what makes your site fast/slow.
+If you are using Bluehost, you’ll need to update your WordPress install and plugins regularly.
+Additionally, you’ll need to install a basic security plugin and understand the parameters affecting your website speed, for better or worse.

-Bluehost and Wix are well-known brands for good reasons.
-They have both made getting a website so much easier than it used to be.
+Bluehost and Wix are both well-known brands for good reason.
+They have both made building and maintaining a website much easier than it used to be.

-They are both good choices for certain projects.
-If you value control over convenience and you have the time for the learning curve – then go with Bluehost + WordPress.
+If you value having maximum control over convenience and you can put up with the learning curve – then choose Bluehost + WordPress.
 Use my WordPress website setup guide.